RUNNER INFORMATION

 Race day bike parking

-A free bike valet will be provided on Sunday, June 7, 2026 from 4:30 a.m. to 12 p.m. for participants and volunteers.
+World Bicycle Relief will provide a free bike valet on Sunday, June 7 from 4:30 a.m. to 12 p.m. for participants and volunteers at the southwest corner of Central Park Avenue and Madison Street within Garfield Park.
 Individuals are encouraged to bring a bike lock in the event the Bike Valet has reached capacity.

 Rideshare